Do Narcissistic Mothers Raise Narcissistic Sons?

 Michelle Overman, Author

-Updated on January 25, 2024
+Updated on August 8, 2024

-Children of narcissistic mothers can be at a higher risk of becoming a narcissist themselves.
+Children of narcissistic mothers can be at a higher risk of becoming a narcissists themselves.
 However, studies have found that sons raised by narcissistic mothers are at a higher risk than daughters.
 Below, we’ll explore the potential risks resulting from the relationship between narcissistic mothers and their sons.

 Narcissistic mother